unit9/django-data-sync/Readme.md

 ##### This document is still in WIP
 # Django Data Sync

-Enables you to sync insensitive data between environments with the same Django backends.
+Enables you to sync insensitive data between environments with any Django backends (as long the model definitions are the same) directly from admin interface.

 ## Features

-- enables you to sync insensitive data between the same Django environments directly from admin interface
+- enables you to sync insensitive data between the same Django environments (as long the model definitions are the same) directly from admin interface
 - relation fields are supported (ManyToMany needs to be tested)

 TO BE ADDED

 - add support for ImageField and FileField
-- support multiple tasks queues, current plan is to support GAE TaskQueue and dramatiq
+- support multiple tasks queues, current plan is to support GAE TaskQueue and dramatiq (default is sync)

 MIGHT GET ADDED